 If the exemption is used in New Brunswick, Nova Scotia or Ontario, the business will also be required to provide notice of certain "significant events" by filing a Form 45-106F17 NB, NS & ON Notice of Specified Key Events.

 Reporting use of exemption

 Another option for businesses that want to raise money from the general public but one that might be less expensive than using a prospectus or the offering memorandum exemption, is the start-up crowdfunding regime.
-The offering document required under the start-up crowdfunding regime is less extensive than the requirements of an offering memorandum under the offering memorandum exemption and, significantly, is not required to contain any financial statements.
+The offering document required under the start-up crowdfunding regime is less extensive than an offering memorandum under the offering memorandum exemption and, significantly, is not required to contain any financial statements.
 Further, use of the start-up crowdfunding regime does not trigger a requirement under securities law to continue to file annual audited financial statements.
-(However, note that a requirement may exist under applicable corporate law.)
+(Note, however, that a requirement may exist under applicable corporate law.)

-This is not the only exemption that can be relied on for crowdfunding but it is one that was especially designed with early stage businesses that have crowdfunding in mind.
+This is not the only exemption (see “Online financing/Crowdfunding”) that can be relied on for crowdfunding but it is one that was especially designed with early stage businesses that have crowdfunding in mind.

 The key conditions of the start-up crowdfunding prospectus exemption are as follows:

 A funding portal operating under the start-up crowdfunding regime must either be registered as a dealer or rely on an exemption from the registration requirement.
 A funding portal operating under a registration exemption is subject to certain conditions, including a prohibition on offering investment advice.

 We understand that the following funding portals are operating in Alberta offering securities under the start-up crowdfunding regime:

 Name of portal

 Registered as an exempt market dealer, with terms and conditions.